kalyanishingavi/AirlineResevationBackend/README.md

 # AirlineResevationBackend

->This is backend
-Back-end development means working on server-side software, which focuses on everything you can’t see on a website.
+>Back-end development means working on server-side software, which focuses on everything you can’t see on a website.
 Back-end developers ensure the website performs correctly, focusing on databases, back-end logic, application programming interface (APIs), architecture, and servers.
 They use code that helps browsers communicate with databases, store, understand, and delete data.

 **Project Description**
 1) In this project I have used java as programming language and executed on Spring boot framework, MySql for database connection and postman for testing purpose.